Manatee Tours

 • Paypal payments are safe and secure

-• You don’t need a Paypal account, only credit card
+• You don’t need a Paypal, only credit card

-• We confirm by email, usually within a few hours
+• We confirm by email, within 1-24 hours

 Book By Phone